yuko1101/enka-network-api/README.md

 ```

 ## About Genshin Cache Data
+Genshin cache data is from Dimbreath/GenshinData (private repo).

+This data contains data of characters, weapons, materials, and more structure information of Genshin Impact.

 You can change your cache directory.
 ```js
 // Change the directory to store cache data.